-(a) Lime and fly ash mixtures.
-Add water and thoroughly mix to adjust the moisture content of the mixture to the optimum moisture content plus necessary hydration moisture.
-Hydration moisture is 1.5 percent for each percent of additive in the mixture.
+(b) AFLC mixtures.
+Add water and thoroughly mix to adjust the moisture content of the mixture to optimum moisture content plus any necessary hydration moisture as determined from the mix design and approved by the CO.
 Complete the mixing within 6 hours of additive application.
 Cure the mixture for 2 to 4 days by keeping it moist.